Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Low-energy effective Hamiltonian

 where $1/m^{*}_{h}=(m^{*}_{e}+m^{*}_{g})/(2m^{*}_{e}m^{*}_{g})$.
 We also emphasize that the reduction from Eq.~(\ref{eq_Hamiltoniankz}) to Eq.~(\ref{eq_Hamiltoniankz2}) is an approximation, and does not mean $m^{*}_{e}=m^{*}_{g}$.

-Since the low-energy effective Hamiltonian governed by Hamiltonian $H_{0}$ is constructed successfully, we now move to construct the effective Hamiltonian of the magnetic term $H_{B}$ that gives rise to the spin splitting in Figs.~{\ref{fig_spinsplit001}}, \ref{fig_spinsplit111}, and \ref{fig_spinsplit110}.
-In the following, we consider separately the cases of the longitudinal field and the transverse field.
+Since the low-energy effective Hamiltonian governed by Hamiltonian $H_{0}$ is constructed successfully, we now move to construct the effective Hamiltonian of the magnetic term $H_{B}$ that gives rise to the spin splittings in Figs.~{\ref{fig_spinsplit001}}, \ref{fig_spinsplit111}, and \ref{fig_spinsplit110}.
+In the following, we separately consider the cases of the longitudinal field and the transverse field.
 In addition, the spin splitting induced by an external electric field is also considered briefly.

 Note that if we want to keep the small $k^{2}_{z}$ term in the second line of Eq.~(\ref{eq_Hamiltoniankz}), the classification of the subband dispersions into different spin sets is still feasible.
 We just need to add this term back to the Zeeman term in Eqs.~(\ref{eq_H_L1}), (\ref{eq_H_L2}), (\ref{eq_H_T1}), and (\ref{eq_H_T2}) given in the following.